Best Meat Thermometer of 2020

-For a meat thermometer to become a staple of any kitchen, it must not only be easily accessible but also easy to use.
-We judged this metric on a number of factors, including size, weight, probe length and thickness, screen size and brightness, and any additional qualities that might make a probe particularly user-friendly.
-For example, the TP19 is the only model in our review that has an auto-rotating screen, which makes it easier to use for left-handed individuals.
-Similarly, only a few models, the Kizen, Inkbird, and also the TP19, include a button that will lock a temperature reading on the screen.
+For a meat thermometer to become a staple of any kitchen, it must be easily accessible and easy to use.
+We judged this metric on several factors: size, weight, probe length and thickness, screen size and brightness, and any additional qualities that might make a probe particularly user-friendly.
+For example, the TP19 is the only model in our review with an auto-rotating screen, which makes it easier to use for left-handed individuals.
+Similarly, only a few models, the Kizen, Inkbird, and the TP19, include a button that will lock a temperature reading on the screen.
 This is particularly convenient so that you don't have to expose your face to the heat of a grill or oven, or just as an ally in the fight against forgetfulness.

-The ProAccurate is the only analog thermometer in this review, and while this makes it very useful for long oven cooks — like a turkey — the probe is noticeably thicker than almost every other model we tested.
+The ProAccurate is the only analog thermometer in this review.
+While this makes it very useful for long oven cooks — like a turkey — the probe is noticeably thicker than almost every other model we tested.
 The MEATER+ also is a very fat probe — alternatively, the probes of the Soraken are the thinnest of any of the wireless models tested.
-All of the instant-read thermometers have very similar probe widths and fairly similar lengths, with the exception of the Harbor 022, that has a slightly blunted tip.
+All of the instant-read thermometers have very similar probe widths and somewhat similar lengths, except the Harbor 022, which has a slightly blunted tip.
 Although the Harbor model is the only non-folding option, it does sport the longest probe length, improving by nearly half an inch compared to most of the pack.
 At the other end of the spectrum lays the Lavatools Javelin, with a probe length of only 2.8 inches.

-Screen size and brightness play a major role in determining usefulness, but also the size of the font on the LCD.
-So while the Javelin has a small screen relative to its size, it features a large, luminous font that is easy to read both in the kitchen and in direct sunlight.
-The Harbor 022 not only has the smallest screen, but without a backlight, it is nearly impossible to see in the sun; the same goes for the TP-16, which was very difficult to grill with.
+Screen size and brightness play a significant role in determining the usefulness and size of the font on the LCD.
+So while the Javelin has a small screen relative to its size, it features a large, luminous font that is easy to read both in the kitchen and direct sunlight.
+The Harbor 022 not only has the smallest screen, but without a backlight, it's nearly impossible to see in the sun; the same goes for the TP-16, which was very difficult to grill with.
 Preferably, a thermometer has a large, backlit screen with easy readable font, like the Kizen, TP19, Inkbird, and Soraken models.

-So when it comes to discussing features, the bulk of the conversation should really be devoted to the subtle differences between the programmable models.
-For our review, this refers to all of the wireless options, plus the hardwired TP-16 LCD.
+So when it comes to discussing features, the bulk of the conversation should be devoted to the subtle differences between the programmable models.
+For our review, this refers to all wireless options, plus the hardwired TP-16 LCD.
 Although it doesn't include as many programmable features as the others, we loved the super intuitive interface of the TP-16.
-A simple button operation allows you to set a timer, probe temperature with alarm, or choose from a number of visually-indicated, preprogrammed temperatures for beef, poultry, and pork standards.
+A simple button operation allows you to set a timer, probe temperature with alarm, or choose from several visually-indicated, preprogrammed temperatures for beef, poultry, and pork standards.

 A step up from there into the wireless realm is the TP-07, which includes both a transmitter and receiver that automatically pair within seconds.
 While the interface isn't quite as straightforward as the TP-16, it does include a few more preprogrammed options.

-The main difference we found between these two models specifically is that the MEATER+ has a dual-sensor probe, able to track both internal and ambient temperatures; the Soraken includes four separate probes, and can accept up to six to monitor multiple steaks simultaneously.
-But when it came to testing wireless power, while all three models lived up to advertised distance outside, when we tried to track food outside on the grill from all the way across the house, only the TP-07 Wireless was able to consistently maintain a stable connection.
+The main difference we found between these two models is explicitly that the MEATER+ has a dual-sensor probe, able to track both internal and ambient temperatures; the Soraken includes four separate probes and can accept up to six to monitor multiple steaks simultaneously.
+But when it came to testing wireless power, while all three models lived up to advertised distance outside, when we tried to track food out on the grill from across the house, only the TP-07 Wireless was able to maintain a stable connection consistently.

-An extra gadget for some, and an indispensable tool for many chefs, a trustworthy meat thermometer is much more than just a convenience in many kitchens.
+An extra gadget for some, and an indispensable tool for many chefs, a reliable meat thermometer is much more than just a convenience in many kitchens.
 Cooking is all about controlling temperature.
 From baking bread to smoking brisket, we are constantly testing and refining our proficiency in reading temperature and judging how well our food is cooking.
-A quality thermometer will help you hone that skill, and help your culinary end results meet your expectations.
-Our hope is that this review will offer some recommendations that will make your search for your perfect meat thermometer a little more convenient.
+A quality thermometer will help you hone that skill, and help your culinary results meet your expectations.
+We hope that this review will offer some recommendations that will make your search for your perfect meat thermometer a little more convenient.

 — Aaron Rice